Become Job Ready with CollegeDekho Assured Program. Learn More

-BSc Forensic Science is a three-year graduate programme that focuses on the application of scientific knowledge to criminal investigations.
-The main focus of a BSc in Forensic Science course is on crime-lab-based occupations.
-Essential components of the BSc Forensic Science syllabus include Forensic Pathology, Psychiatry, Psychology, Forensic Medicine, and Odontology (Dentistry) and candidates can also pursue one of the options such as career as psychiatry, career as psychology, career as odontology amongst these BSc Forensic Science subjects.
+BSc Forensic Science is a three-year programme that focuses on biology, chemistry, law, and forensic investigation methods, providing students with the skills they need to complete independent projects.
+BSc Forensic Science focuses on the application of scientific knowledge to criminal investigations.
+The main focus of the Bachelors of Science in Forensic Science is on crime-lab-based occupations.
+Important topics of the BSc Forensic Science syllabus include Forensic Pathology, Psychiatry, Psychology, Forensic Medicine, and Odontology (Dentistry) and candidates can also pursue one of the options such as career as Psychiatry, career as Psychology, career as Odontology amongst these BSc Forensic Science subjects.

 The course highlights of the BSc Forensic Science Course are given below.